Household Hazardous Wastes

 This is by no means a comprehensive list but a list to get you to start thinking about Household Hazardous Waste you may have around your house and how to treat that waste.

-The following link to the Kansas Department of Health and Environment Household Hazardous Waste site will provide important additional information.
+View more information on the Kansas Department of Health and Environment Household Hazardous Waste site.